janba/GEL/README.md

 The CMake files (see below) work cross platform.

 ### Building with CMake
 There is a basic CMakeLists.txt - it compiles the GEL library and the PyGEL library but not the demos.
+You will need to have OpenGL and [GLFW3](https://www.glfw.org) installed.
+On windows CMake does not check for the presence of GLFW, but it should work if the files are in standard places.
+On MacOS and Linux issue the following commands to compile:
 ```
 #$> mkdir build; cd build; cmake ..; make -j8 ; cd ..
 ```